abhishekbhogal/abhishekbhogal/README.md

 DevOps and Software Developer
 -----------------------------

-* 🌍  I'm based in Dallas
+* 🌍  I'm based in San Francisco
 * ✉️  You can contact me at [abhishek.bhogal7@gmail.com](mailto:abhishek.bhogal7@gmail.com)
 * 🧠  I'm learning Next.js
 * 🤝  I'm open to collaborating on Intersting projects and new ideas